 Close Answer

 WeTransfer links are valid for two weeks.
-If your WeTransfer link has expired but had been received in the last 90 days, we can reactivate that link for $15.
+If your WeTransfer link has expired but had been received in the last 90 days, we can reactivate that link.
 However, if your link is more than 90 days old, you must send in your negatives for re-scanning.

 Close Answer